Extra Sweet Lisbon Walk

 Shared group tour limited to 8 people.

 - Local guide fascinated for all things sweet & Christmas

 - Legal insurance in accordance with Portuguese law

 Good to know

 This tour operates rain or shine.
-We will be walking at least 2km along the streets of Lisbon.
-Comfortable shoes are recommended, as most of the streets are uneven.
+Since we will be walking, comfortable shoes are recommended, as most of the streets are uneven.
 Please contact us directly regarding accessibility requests.

 Dietary Restrictions/Food Allergies